Principles of social and psychological inquiry

 The minimum entry requirement is a recognised UK honours degree (2:2) or its equivalent.

-Although the honours degree can be in any subject, you are unlikely to be prepared for this module if you have not had some experience of psychological or social scientific study.
-The module will sometimes assume a familiarity with psychological or social scientific language and concepts, and the characteristic ways in which psychologists and social scientists construct arguments and handle evidence.
+Although the honours degree can be in any subject, you are unlikely to be prepared for this module if you have not had some experience in psychological or social scientific study.
+The module will sometimes assume a familiarity with psychological or social scientific language and concepts, as well as the characteristic ways in which psychologists and social scientists construct arguments and handle evidence.

 Before you start your postgraduate studies, it is expected that you will have the ability to: